ms/buildtogether.tech/important/index.md

 The rules laid out above were created by and for people near the middle of the bell curve with respect to focus and attention span.
-People who are <span g="neurodivergent">neurodivergent</span>, i.e., whose brains work differently from the average when it comes to sociability, learning, attention, and mood, may find that other approaches work better for them.
+People who are <span g="neurodivergent" i="neurodivergent">neurodivergent</span>, i.e., whose brains work differently from the average when it comes to sociability, learning, attention, and mood, may find that other approaches work better for them.

-But while society accepts that people of different heights need different desks and seating to be comfortable, there is still a lot of <span g="stigma">stigma</span> associated with differences in mental function, which are often measured by [how inconvenient they are to other people][adhd-thread].
-One example is how tests for <span g="adhd">attention-deficit/hyperactivity disorder</span> (ADHD) are phrased.
+But while society accepts that people of different heights need different desks and seating to be comfortable, there is still a lot of <span i="mental health (stigma associated with)">stigma</span> associated with differences in mental function, which are often measured by [how inconvenient they are to other people][adhd-thread].
+One example is how tests for <span g="adhd" i="ADHD">attention-deficit/hyperactivity disorder</span> (ADHD) are phrased.
 "Subject is overly talkative": compared to who?
 "Subject does X when it is inappropriate": by whose rules?
 "Struggles to pay attention": in fact, most people with ADHD can pay very close attention, but not when they are in environments that are full of distractions (like noisy classrooms).

 The title of this callout is Latin for, "Nothing about us without us."
 It means that no decisions should be made without the full participation of those who will be affected.
 If you are neurodivergent, you probably have a set of strategies for managing time and attention.
-If you are <span g="neurotypical">neurotypical</span> and have neurodivergent teammates, ask them what works well for them rather than ignoring the difference or guessing what they might want.
+If you are <span g="neurotypical" i="neurotypical">neurotypical</span> and have neurodivergent teammates, ask them what works well for them rather than ignoring the difference or guessing what they might want.
 Please do the same if you have teammates who have difficulty seeing, hearing, or moving about: they have expertise you don't.